kronda/karveldigital/wordpress/wp-content/plugins/advanced-responsive-video-embedder/readme.txt

 = Can you add a video provider? =

-Depends, but most likely yes.
+I have no plans on implementing providers that include videos via JavaScript such as http://www.nicovideo.jp.
+I also will not implement videos from mainstream media news organizations.
+For others, feel free to ask.

 == Screenshots ==

--
+1. In action
+2. Options page

 == Changelog ==

+= 3.1.0 (beta) =
+* New: Development versions now available via [Github Plugin Updater](https://github.com/afragen/github-updater) please install this to test cutting edge versions
+* New: Introducing 'Align Maximal Width' option
+* Fix: Invisible normal mode embeds with align
+* Fix: Yahoo detection
+* Fix: Kickstarter detection
+* Fix: Dailymoition Playlist
+* Fix: Colleghumor
+* Improved: Screenshots updated
+* Improved: Beginning process of provider based aspect ratios.
+* Improved: Daylimotion playlists/jukeboxes now show Native thumbnails
+* Improved: Iframe embed code detection with with single quoted `src=''`

+= 3.0.4 (beta) =
+* Javascript Fix

+= 3.0.0 (beta) =
+* New: Support for embedding via simply pasting of URLs into posts (need to be on their own line, no button or shortcodes needed)
+* New: Thumbnails are now responsive
+* New: Vevo support
+* New: TED Talks support
+* New: IGN support
+* New: Kickstarter support
+* Improved: request large thumbnail from vimeo instead of medium
+* Improved: 'youtubelist' shortcode deprecated YouTube playlists are now handled via the normal youtube shortcode with support for starting video
+* Improved: 'bliptv' shortcode deprecated on favor of 'blip' that uses the ids from blip.tv URLs instead of the ones from embed codes
+* Improved: Moved code to newest Plugin Boilerplate
+* Improved: Massive code improvements

+= 2.7.4 =
+* Fix: Dropped mb_detect_encoding now using just preg_match to support rare php setups.

+= 2.7.3 =
+* New: Added French Translation from Karel - neo7.fr

+= 2.7.2 =
+* Fix: Permissions for the button, now authors who

+= 2.7.0 =
+* Fix: Admin page capabilities
+* Improved: Reintroduced the manual provider and ID input to be used then not detected correctly.

+= 2.6.4 =
+* Fix: Black bar issue.
+(Dropped IE6 hacks/workarounds)

+= 2.6.3 =
+* Fix: Normal embeds not sizing correctly
+* New: Added scrolling="no" to Iframes
+* Improved: Init shortcodes at a late stage to dominate conflicts
+* Improved: Improved Iframe parameter handling
+* Improved: Metacafe, Myspace, Videojug are now handled via Iframe

+= 2.6.2 =
+* Fix: Objects open correctly in Colorbox
+* Fix: Iframe autoplay parameters startign with '&'
+* New: Added screenshot for options page
+* Improved: Youtube Videos with now me embedded with the same protocol your website is on, meaning if your website is https youtube embeds will be in https as well.

 = 2.6.1 =
-* Fix Colorbox args script not having colorbox in depenency array
+* Fix: Colorbox args script not having colorbox in depenency array
-* Fix maxwidth shortcode generotor field now has default value=""
+* Fix: Maxwidth shortcode generotor field now has default value=""
-* Fix blip.tv embed code detection
+* Fix: Blip embed code detection

 = 2.6.0 =
-* Move to a class structure with help of the great https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate
+* Improved: Move to a class structure with help of the great https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate
-* Some smaller Improvements
+* Improved: Some smaller Improvements
-* Shortcode Dialog now has Autoplay option
+* New: Shortcode Dialog now has Autoplay option
-* Guessing of autoplay parameters for the Iframe shortcodes.
+* New: Guessing of autoplay parameters for the Iframe shortcodes.
 * Hopefully fixed issues with other plugins and some themes, Javascript was messed up and is fine now.

 = 2.5 =
-* fix objects in Colorboxes, now always have width and height 100%
+* Fix: Objects in Colorboxes, now always have width and height 100%
 * new shortcode attribute 'autoplay' for single videos
 * support for start at given time for vimeo